nostr-resources/nostr-resources.github.io/index.md

 [^fn-xss]: You have to trust whoever is running the website, obviously, and some clients are vulnerable to XSS attacks.
 A lot of people got rekt already, and had to re-build their nostr identity because of it.

 Use [Alby](https://getalby.com) or [nos2x](https://github.com/fiatjaf/nos2x) to
-generate your keys.
-These extensions will store your keys safely (or at least more safely).
+generate your keys, or generate them using a dedicated tool like [rana](https://github.com/grunch/rana).
+The aforementioned extensions will store your keys safely (or at least more safely).

 - [Nostr in the Alby Extension](https://blog.getalby.com/nostr-in-the-alby-extension/)
 - [The nos2x browser extension and why you should use it](https://youtu.be/IoLw-3ok3_M)